 The best way to safeguard your pet is to incorporate parasite prevention into their routine care.
 This includes:

-At Care Animal Hospital, our veterinarians provide personalized recommendations based on your pet’s species, lifestyle, and potential health risks.
+At Care Animal Hospital & Urgent Care, our veterinarians provide personalized recommendations based on your pet’s species, lifestyle, and potential health risks.
 Our team is dedicated to offering ongoing support to help you keep your pet healthy throughout the year.

 Whether you live in Temecula or travel frequently between Murrieta, Menifee, Lake Elsinore, or even the San Diego coast, protecting your pet from parasites is a year-round priority.
-Our experienced team at Care Animal Hospital is ready to support you with compassionate guidance and effective prevention strategies.
+Our experienced team at Care Animal Hospital & Urgent Care is ready to support you with compassionate guidance and effective prevention strategies.

 If you haven’t updated your pet’s parasite prevention routine recently, now is the perfect time to schedule a wellness and preventive care visit.
 Together, we’ll make sure your furry family member stays safe, healthy, and happy—no matter the season.